xavierponcini/xavierponcini.github.io/qft-seminar-series.md

 ---
 layout: page
-title: QFT Seminar Series
+title: QFTT Seminar Series
-permalink: /qft-seminar-series/
+permalink: /qft/
 ---

 A description of the series and the goals.
 Next we want to have titles based on the topic and time of the seminars.